CScharer/full-stack-qa/docs/guides/setup/GITHUB_UI_AUTO_MERGE_SETUP.md

 └── [main branch rule]
     ├── ☑️ Require a pull request before merging
-    ├── ☑️ Require status checks to pass before merging ├── ☑️ Require branches to be up to date before merging └── ☑️ Allow auto-merge
+    ├── ☑️ Require status checks to pass before merging └── ☑️ Require branches to be up to date before merging

+Note: "Allow auto-merge" is NOT here - it's in General settings only
 ```

 ---